T.E.C. 3001

 Sound 8

-T.E.C 3001 is a game where you learn the ropes within a few levels, but can spend hours perfecting the moves.
-The speed of the game is exhilarating and while there is some trial-and-error involved it is also very addictive.
-If you are looking for a game where you can just jump in and get the adrenaline flowing without bothering with storylines or cut-scenes then T.E.C 3001 is a great option especially for its price.
+T.E.C 3001 is a game where you learn the ropes within a few levels but can spend hours perfecting the moves.
+The game’s speed is exhilarating, and while there is some trial-and-error involved, it is also very addictive.
+If you are looking for a game where you can just jump in and get the adrenaline flowing without bothering with storylines or cut scenes, then T.E.C 3001 is a great option, especially for its price.

-Gameplay: Fast paced and challenging runner that can become quite addictive.
+Gameplay: The game is a fast-paced and challenging runner that can become quite addictive.

-Graphics: Simple, but visually striking without interfering with the gameplay.
+Graphics: The visuals are simple but striking without interfering with the gameplay.

-Sound: Some fitting tracks and sound effects, but nothing really memorable
+Sound: The audio features some fitting tracks and sound effects, but nothing really memorable

 Summary 8.0 Great